Getting Started With Your Orthodontic Treatment

 - Does your office participate with my insurance?

-Dr. Reed and the orthodontic team are here to help answer any questions you may have.
-When your consultation is over, Dr. Reed encourages her patients to call or email her with any other questions that may arise after they leave.
+Dr. Reed and the orthodontic team are here to help answer any questions you may have about your teeth-straightening process.
+Dr. Reed encourages her patients to call or email with any questions that may arise after the new patient exam.

-From the initial consultation to the day your braces are removed, your treatment should be a smooth and simple process with results that make you feel great.
-Feeling well-informed every step of the way is an important part of the process.
+From the initial consultation to the day your braces are removed, your orthodontic treatment should be a smooth and simple process with results that make you feel great.
+Feeling well-informed every step of the way is an important part of the teeth straightening and orthodontic process.

 chewing on ice, biting into raw vegetables, apples or nuts; we encourage you to eat your fruit and vegetables, you just need to slice them.